zianke/multi-tenancy-bpm/basic/README.md

-# activiti-6-basic
+# Basic BPM for House Renovation

-Basic BPM for House Renovation
+Create a BPM for house renovation, which supports multiple tenants (tubatu & skshu) and multiple groups (customer-service & engineer) for each tenant.

-run in cmd:
+Run in terminal:

 ```
 mvn clean install